Sustainable Tourism in Lancashire

-Today, sustainability and environmentalism have become more important than ever as the scientific consensus strongly indicates human causes are behind climate change.
-In the tourism industry there is movement towards an increasing number of socially aware consumers who look out for businesses who market themselves as being ‘green’.
+Today, sustainability and environmentalism have become more important than ever.
+Scientific consensus strongly indicates human causes are behind climate change.
+In the tourism industry, there is movement towards an increasing number of socially aware consumers who look out for businesses who market themselves as being ‘green’.

 Despite today’s consensus however, it was not always clear exactly what was meant to be ‘sustainable’.
 At Moss Wood we have adopted the definition as laid out by the Brunland Commission of the United Nations in March 1987:

-In 2016, we have focused on bumblebees and other pollinators in our planting strategy.
-With a range of native plants brought in, Moss Wood can now cater for this vital part of the ecosystem from the early to the late season thanks to a natural mix of plants which produce pollen at different times of the year.
+Since 2016, we have focused on bumblebees and other pollinators in our planting strategy.
+With a range of native plants brought in, Moss Wood can now cater for this vital part of the ecosystem.
+This encompasses the early season right through to the late season.
+All thanks to a natural mix of plants which produce pollen at different times of the year.

 We always welcome input into our drive towards truly sustainable tourism, so please get in touch with any ideas you think we might try out, by emailing email@example.com